-Like many business owners across Australia your business space may never be the same due to the 2020 COVID-19 pandemic.
-Whether you had to buy plant and equipment items for your employees so they could work remotely from home, or your business was deemed essential and you had to comply with the social distancing restrictions, as a business owner - you are generally entitled to claim tax depreciation for the plant and equipment items purchased and structural changes that you made.
+Like many business owners across Australia your business space may never be the same due to the COVID-19 pandemic.
+Whether you had to buy plant and equipment items for your employees so they could work remotely from home, or your business was deemed “essential” and you had to comply with the social distancing restrictions, as a business owner - you are generally entitled to claim for the plant and equipment items purchased and structural changes made.

 If you decided that you no longer need your business space and will now be running your business from home, you may be entitled to claim tax depreciation for any of the following:

 Not only can you claim for tax depreciation, The ATO also allows you to claim for other deductions relating to running your business from home, check out here.

 Below we take a look at a client who decided not to renew their business lease and run their business from home, a client who decreased their business work-space and lastly, a client who expanded their business work space during the pandemic: